 On long-haul international flights, Comfort Plus travelers also get a pillow, blanket, earbuds, and an amenity kit for the journey.
 In economy, comfort can be hard to find, but it's a little easier with Comfort Plus Delta fares.
 Just how much easier likely depends on how tall you are.

 Unless you have a Delta SkyMiles American Express card that lets you board early, your boarding group will depend on your fare class and where you are seated on the plane.
 In Comfort Plus, however, you get to board after the first class cabin and before anyone in Main Cabin, giving you some extra time to find your seat.

-Comfort+ Delta passengers have dedicated overhead baggage space in their section, meaning there is more likely to be room for your carry-on once onboard.
+Comfort+ Delta passengers also have dedicated overhead baggage space in their section, meaning there is more likely to be room for your carry-on bag once onboard.

-Comfort Plus passengers also get access to extra snacks like bags of chips and granola bars.
-In the economy cabin, normally only trail mix, pretzels, or cookies are available to passengers.
+Comfort Plus passengers also get access to extra snacks like bags of chips, granola bars, and several sweets.
+In the economy cabin, normally only almonds, pretzels, or cookies are available to passengers.

 No matter where you're flying, free alcoholic drinks are one of the most valuable perks of sitting in Comfort Plus, which is not something that is afforded to economy passengers on domestic Delta flights.
 Free beer and wine are available to Comfort Plus passengers on flights over 250 miles and free spirits are available for flights over 500 miles.

 Make no mistake: Delta Comfort Plus is not anything close to Delta First Class.